Endless Night (2015 film)

 Endless Night (Nadie quiere la noche) is a 2015 drama film directed by Isabel Coixet.
 It was selected to open the 65th Berlin International Film Festival.
 The film is set in 1908 in Greenland and is an international co-production between Spain, France and Bulgaria.
 The film premiered with the title Nobody Wants the Night.
 Following poor reviews and sales the film was recut by Coixet and released under the title Endless Night.

 Plot

 Greenland, 1908.
 Josephine, the confident and bold wife of the famous Arctic explorer, Robert Peary, embarks on a dangerous journey in pursuit of her husband who is seeking a route to the North Pole.
-She meets Allaka, an Eskimo girl who is pregnant.
+Against the advice of her guide, Bram, to stay in town, Josephine and her expedition team reach the base camp, only to find her husband has already pushed on, leaving behind Allaka, a pregnant Inuit woman, who becomes her companion.